War of the Fifth Coalition: Black Brunswickers

-The Duchy of Brunswick had been incorporated in to the French client state of the Kingdom of Westphalia but its duke, Frederick William, sided with the Austrians in 1809.
+The Duchy of Brunswick had been incorporated into the French client state of the Kingdom of Westphalia but its duke, Frederick William, sided with the Austrians in 1809.
 His force of a few thousand volunteer Brunswickers fought alongside Austrian troops under General Kienmayer in Saxony, a French client state led by Frederick Augustus I. They were successful, defeating a corps under the command of Junot at the Battle of Gefrees.
 After taking the Saxon capital, Dresden, and pushing back an army under the command of Napoleon's brother, Jérôme Bonaparte, the Austrians were effectively in control of all of Saxony.
-By this time, the main Austrian force had already been defeated at Wagram and the armistice of Znaim had been agreed.
+By this time, the main Austrian force had already been defeated at Wagram and the Armistice of Znaim had been agreed.
 The Duke of Brunswick refused to be bound by the armistice and led his corps on a fighting march right across Germany to the mouth of the River Weser, from where they sailed to England and entered British service.